peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 # Introduction

-OpenID Connect Federation 1.0 allows an ACME server to issue X.509 certificates to one or more than a single organization without having pre-established any direct relationship or any stipulation of a contract to the requestor.
+OpenID Connect Federation 1.0 allows an ACME server to issue X.509 certificates to one or more than a single organization without having pre-established any direct relationship or any stipulation of a contract.
 In a multilateral federation, composed by thousands of entities belonging to different organizations, all the participants adhere to the same regulation or trust framework.
 OpenID Connect Federation 1.0 allows each participant to recognize the other participant using a trust evaluation mechanism, with RESTful services and cryptographic materials.

 Considering that a requestor is an entity requesting the issuance of a X.509 certificate to a server and the issuer is the ACME server that validates the entitlements of the requestor before issuing the X.509 certificate, this specification defines how ACME and OpenID Connect Federation 1.0 can be integrated allowing an efficient issuance of X.509 to a requestor, reducing both the bureaucratic and the implementative costs, since: